 As of March 28, 2019, a total of 40 written and emailed comments were received following the Alternatives Workshop held on March 14, 2019.
-Exhibit 5-2 reflects the general nature of the comments received.
+The information below reflects the general nature of the comments received.
 Many comment forms touched on multiple topics, so referenced numbers may exceed the total number of comment forms received.